weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ###Viewing the RabbitMQ and MondoDB Containers in Scope

 Go back to Weave Scope in your browser to visualize and view metrics about the recently deployed services.
 As you can see, the Mongo database, and RabbitMQ are standing by and waiting for instructions.
-They are not connected yet because the Eureka (the User Management Service) or the Restful Services have not yet been deployed.
+They are not in communication yet because neither the Eureka (the User Management Service) nor the Restful Services have been deployed.

 Click on the RabbitMQ container to view its metrics: